What are decentralized social networks - How smart Technology changing lives

 What is decentralization?

 Among cryptocurrency and NFT enthusiasts, the concept of decentralization is already commonplace.
 It is a technology specially designed to make networks more secure, transparent and fair.
-None of the components of the network owns all the information together.
-Nodes and connection points between different devices are created, and small portions of the information to be shared are housed there.
+No single component of the network owns all the information together.
+Nodes and connection points between different devices are created, and small portions of the information to be shared are stored there.

 How does a decentralized social network work?

-Unlike a traditional social network, where a central server is key to the integral functioning of the platform, in decentralized networks there are small nodes and multiple networks that exist interconnected.
-The user can choose which network they want to join, being able to create networks based on common interests and ideas.
+Unlike a traditional social network, where a central server is key to the overall operation of the platform, in decentralized networks there are small nodes and multiple networks that exist interconnected.
+The user can choose which network he wants to join, being able to create networks based on common interests and ideas.

-The decentralized social media governance system allows users to vote on the changes and modifications to be applied.
-From usage policies to adding new features.
-The user has the power in a democratic way, instead of the central authorities that today define how Facebook, Instagram or Twitter are updated without any type of consultation.
+The decentralized social media governance system allows users to vote on the changes and modifications to apply.
+From usage policies to incorporating new functions.
+The user has the power in a democratic way, instead of the central authorities that today define how Facebook, Instagram or Twitter are updated without any kind of consultation.

 Benefits of a decentralized social network

-In theory, decentralized social networks sound great.
+In theory, decentralized social media sounds great.
 The idea of greater freedom, democratization and protection of information they make users quickly interested in the initiative.
 But there are some negative aspects to consider.
-For example, the possibility that hate speech and illegal content expand protected by the creation of intermediate networks without any type of restriction.
+For example, the possibility of hate speech and illegal content spreading through the creation of intermediate networks without any type of restriction.

-A user who promotes hateful ideas can create his own intermediate network and it will have a relatively easy tool to reach new audiences.
-Long-standing decentralized social networks, like Mastodon that started in 2016, have a very strict code of ethics.
+A user who promotes hateful ideas can create their own intermediate network and it will have a relatively easy tool to reach a new audience.
+Decentralized social networks with a long history, such as Mastodon that started in 2016, have a very strict code of ethics.
 But hatemongers could take advantage of newer, smaller networks to further their messages.
-The other aspect to consider is that malicious users gain control of governance through fraudulent maneuvers to change the course of each network.
+The other aspect to consider is that malicious users take control of governance through fraudulent maneuvers to change the course of each network.

 The future of decentralized social networks